apiato/apiato/docs/_docs/B.general/contribution.md

 ## Git Branches

-The `master` branch contains the upcoming apiato release.
+The `master` branch contains the upcoming APIATO release.
 While the other branches are for the stable realsese.

 Bug fixes should be sent to the latest stable branch, never to the `master` branch unless they fix features that exist only in the upcoming release.